-Volunteer Accommodation: Choose from a private ensuite room in a locally owned hotel with outdoor pool or upgrade to a more upmarket hotel, also with outdoor pool.
+Volunteer Accommodation: Choose from a private ensuite room in a locally owned hotel with outdoor pool.
+Or upgrade to a more upmarket hotel, also with outdoor pool.
 Both options are centrally located and within walking distance of Globalteer's office.

 Requirements to volunteer in Cambodia: Volunteers at this project must be aged 18+ (unless volunteering with a guardian) and have fluent English.
-As you will be working with vulnerable children, we also require a background check.
+As you will be working with children, we also require a background check.

 The Cambodia Community programme was one of Globalteer's first ever projects.
 We have been placing volunteers here since 2006.
 Initially the programme featured just one school which provided free education and advice on health and hygiene to a community of three rural villages just outside Siem Reap.

 Over the years Globalteer has formed partnerships with a handful of carefully chosen projects.
 These projects share our aims of providing sustainable, community-led solutions to the issues caused by extreme poverty.
 We now work with a small number of education-focused projects.
 They look to employ volunteers to help their own paid local staff with a variety of essential tasks across the projects.
 We also run our own programme, Helping Hands Cambodia, for almost 300 children in the beautiful Cambodian countryside.

 Since we have been working in Cambodia, our projects have helped children from poor villages to stay in school, go on to university and secure well-paid jobs.
 Many former students now work in areas such as accountancy, hospitality, IT and even medicine.
 Volunteer in Cambodia and you can contribute to these incredible success stories.